 Data and cloud data integration is becoming increasingly necessary as businesses depend more and more on their data to drive their growth.
-Data integration is the process of connecting data from multiple sources to help companies gain a more comprehensive view of their operations and gain valuable insights into their customers, products, and processes.
+Data and cloud data lake integration is the process of connecting data from multiple sources to help companies gain a more comprehensive view of their operations and gain valuable insights into their customers, products, and processes.
 In short, data integration is essential for any organization that wants to remain competitive in today's data-driven world.

 Data integration can be a challenging process due to the complexity of the data and the type of forms it can come in.
 Data can come from many different sources and be stored in many other formats, hence complicating the process of transforming and combining data.
 This is where data pipelines come into play to transform data further.